 Festivals celebrated at the Pazhavangadi Ganapathy Temple

 Varad Chaturthi: Varad Chaturthi, or Varad Til Chaturthi, is an auspicious day dedicated to Lord Ganesh.
 It is observed on the fourth day of the Shukla Paksha of Magh month (January – February).
-Popular belief is that observing Varad Vinayak Chaturthi Vrat will bring prosperity, happiness and fulfillment of desires.
-As a legend narrated by Nandi to the Sanatkumara sages, god Krishna was charged with stealing as he saw the moon on Magha shukla chaturthi – which was prohibited.
+The popular belief is that observing Varad Vinayak Chaturthi Vrat will bring prosperity, happiness and fulfilment of desires.
+As a legend narrated by Nandi to the Sanatkumara sages, god Krishna was charged with stealing as he saw the moon on Magha Shukla Chaturthi – which was prohibited.
 He observed fast on this day and got rid of the accusation of stealing.
 The fast observed on this day is stated to enhance the name and fame of the individual.